 The Professional Enquiry module requires students to engage in the professional world.
 Personal and professional growth take place through implementation of change in professional practice and concomitant reflective practice.
 Students also perform some goal settings exercises and assess weaknesses and strengths with regard to employability skills to allow for adequate self-development and vision beyond the MSc.
 Some students may identify a need for them to develop their knowledge of innovation, entrepreneurship and small business management, which forms the basis of one of our optional modules.

-If you elect to undertake a consultancy project you'll work with a commercial or not-for-profit sport organisation both independently and with the support of tutors, to fulfil the objective set by the client.
+If you elect to undertake a consultancy project, you will work with a commercial or not-for-profit sports organisation both independently and with the support of tutors, to fulfil the objective set by the client.
 This is invaluable experience of designing and agreeing a project with commercial aims and objectives.

-Management positions exist within marketing, sales, planning, sports events, sport administration and facility management.
-Organisations that offer these positions include professional sport clubs, sporting goods companies, sport marketing agencies, sport event organisers, sport governing bodies, sport public agencies, sport community recreation departments, health and leisure clubs and athletic service organisations.
+Management positions exist within marketing, sales, planning, sporting events, sport administration and facility management.
+Organisations that offer these positions include professional sports clubs, sporting goods companies, sports marketing agencies, sports event organisers, sports governing bodies, sports public agencies, sports community recreation departments, health and leisure clubs and athletic service organisations.

 The course will enable you to enhance your skills, sector-specific knowledge, expertise and employability attributes, making the transition from study to a meaningful career a more seamless process.

 On successful completion of the course, you will have: